Keeley-Hammond/site-v2/pages/articles/2017-07-06-technical-thursday/index.md

   console.log(`Server listening on ${PORT}`);
 });
 ```
-Express is fairly low weight and the functionality is not

 Let's look at Express routing.
 The code below is a paired down version of the routing we used for songs in HOPS Music, a side project I've been working on.

 NOTE: We're using MongoDB and Mongoose for HOPS Music, so some of the methods below (`.save()`, `.find()`, etc) are Mongoose, not strictly Express.
 I've also removed some methods (like `.lean()`) to add readability here:

 ```js
 const Router = require('express').Router;